Y-CCCC/Y-CCCC.github.io/_pages/about.md

 Recent News
 ======

+## May 15, 2020

+I won the *Outstanding Research Award* in the School of Engineering and Applied Science (SEAS).

 ## Nov 6, 2019

 Our paper [Machine Learning and Natural Language Processing for Geolocation-Centric Monitoring and Characterization of Opioid-Related Social Media Chatter](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2753983) has been published on [JAMA Network Open](https://jamanetwork.com/journals/jamanetworkopen).
 Besides, some reporters are writing an [article](https://www.popsci.com/story/health/opioids-social-media-predict/) about it.